15- Life on Land

 Hazardous Waste Management

-- to maintain an up-to-date inventory information system;
+● maintain an up-to-date inventory information system

-- to make the best purchasing decisions;
+● make the best purchasing decisions

-Significant hazardous material release incidents during the previous three years, including volume, impact and response/remediation:
+Significant hazardous material release incidents during the previous three years, including volume, impact, response and remediation

-The OHS personnel provides a response team to clean up spills in situations that involve injury, pose a fire hazard, or for which University employees do not have proper training and/or protective equipment.
+The OHS department is the main authority in case of hazardous material spills by providing technical assistance and guidance to university employees.
+OHS sends a response team to clean up spills in situations that involve injury, that pose a fire hazard or that university employees do not have proper training or protective equipment to deal with.

 Community Partnerships

-In 2018, a student of urban planning, supervised by the team of the UDD comes to contribute to the project by proposing new areas of intervention, while proposing a linkage of the project with other boroughs (Ville Mont-Royal and Ville Outremont).
-The Borough of Côte-des-Neiges - Notre-Dame-de-Grâce offers funding starting this summer to hire a horticulturist, a community animator, two students in urban planning (respectively specialized in active transportation and management of rainwater), a project manager in social mobilization and a project coordinator.
+In 2018, an urban planning student, supervised by the Unité de développement durable, contributed to the project by proposing new areas of intervention, while proposing to link the project to other boroughs (Ville Mont-Royal and Outremont).
+The borough of Côte-des-Neiges–Notre-Dame-de-Grâce offered funding to hire a horticulturist, a community animator, two urban planning students (specialized in active transportation and rainwater management), a project manager in social mobilization and a project coordinator.
 This funding was renewed in the summer of 2019.

 https://unpointcinq.ca/article-blogue/corridor-darlington-montreal/